-This summer, my son’s behaviours became more intense, and he kept me up most nights.
+This summer, my son’s challenges became more intense, and he kept me up most nights.
 Until you experience sleep deprivation, you have no clue how vital sleep is to you mentally and physically.
 Sleep deprivation leaves me irritable and in a mental fog; I can’t concentrate on anything.
 There is no other word to describe it: I broke.
 I started to detest my behaviours: shouting, throwing things, disliking my child’s actions to the point of wishing him away.
 My friend Cindy called me one evening, and I just broke down sobbing.
 That night, I realized I could no longer have my son overnight and asked his dad to have him every night (we had previously had a three and four-night split).
 I could not parent my child effectively.
 Even though there was a lot of “mommy guilt” involved with this decision, I quickly snapped out of it because I knew that it was the right one.

 Learn to say NO

 I’ve also learned to say no. It is a tough one for me because I am a pleaser, but I am getting better.
 I’m learning to use the phrases,

 “I’m sorry, but that isn’t going to work for me,” or